mpv-player/mpv/DOCS/mplayer-changes.rst

   Assuming the system supports ``/dev/stdin``.

-  (The option was readded in 0.5.1 and sets exactly these options.)
+  (The option was readded in 0.5.1 and sets exactly these options.
+It was removed in 0.10.x again.)

 * A JSON RPC protocol giving access to the client API is also supported.
 See `JSON IPC`_ for more information.